 The Plan provides retirement benefits, as well as death and disability benefits.
 Employees hired before January 1, 2010 with less than five years of continuous service at the date of termination may elect to receive a refund of their contributions.
-Employees hired on or after January 1, 2010 with less than 10 years of continuous service at the date of termination may elect to receive a refund of their contributions.
+Employees hired on or after January 1, 2010 with less than five years of continuous service at the date of termination may elect to receive a refund of their contributions.
 The refunds include interest at the current rate of three percent.
-Depending on their hire date, employees with at least five or ten years of continuous service at the time of termination may choose a refund of their contributions, including interest and the accumulated value of the amounts paid for purchase of service credit, if any, or a deferred vested benefit when retirement eligibility is reached.
+Employees with at least five years of continuous service at the time of termination may choose a refund of their contributions, including interest and the accumulated value of the amounts paid for purchase of service credit, if any, or a deferred vested benefit when retirement eligibility is reached.

 Normal retirement begins at age 65 with full benefits, regardless of credited service.
 However, the Plan has provisions for early and delayed retirement.
 A reduced early retirement may be elected if the employee has reached age 55 and completed at least five years of service, and the employee was hired in covered employment before January 1, 2005, or has met the reemployment rule.
 Employees hired in covered employment on or after January 1, 2005, can take a reduced early retirement after reaching the age of 55 with at least 10 years of service.
-Employees hired prior to January 1, 2010, will be eligible for an unreduced retirement ("Special Early Retirement") once their age plus service (including purchase of service) equals 70 or more, and for an employee hired on or after January 1, 2005, and prior to January 1, 2010, if he has attained the age of 50 prior to termination of employment.
+Employees hired prior to January 1, 2010, will be eligible for an unreduced retirement ("Special Early Retirement") once their age plus service (including purchase of service) equals 70 or more, and for an employee hired on or after January 1, 2005, and prior to January 1, 2010, if they have attained the age of 50 prior to termination of employment.
 Employees hired on or after January 1, 2010, will be eligible for Special Early Retirement once their age plus service (including purchase of service) equals 80 or more and they have reached the age of 55 prior to termination of employment.
 Elected officials are eligible for immediate vesting if not re-elected or re-employed by an Employer within 30 days after their term expires.

-Effective January 1, 2017, any employee who terminates employment and is re-employed and was otherwise entitled to the Rule of 70 (with or without a minimum age of 50), and who is re-employed on or after January 1, 2017 (Post-December 31, 2016 Rehire), shall be eligible for a Special Early Retirement (a) with respect to the portion of such employee's accrued benefit attributable to Credited Service earned prior to the period of reemployment when the sum of his age plus service (including purchase of service) equals 70 or more and he is not employee's accrued benefit attributable to Credited Service earned after the period of reemployment when the sum of his age plus service (including purchase of service) equals 80 or more and he is not employed by any Employer as an employee, if the Rule of 80 date is not earlier than the date the employee would have been eligible for a Special Early Retirement if the employee had remained in service since December 31, 2016.
+Effective January 1, 2017, any employee who terminates employment and is re-employed and was otherwise entitled to the Rule of 70 (with or without a minimum age of 50), and who is re-employed on or after January 1, 2017 (Post-December 31, 2016 Rehire), shall be eligible for a Special Early Retirement (a) with respect to the portion of such employee's accrued benefit attributable to Credited Service earned prior to the period of reemployment when the sum of their age plus service (including purchase of service) equals 70 or more and they are not employed by any Employer as an employee, and (b) with respect to the portion of such employee's accrued benefit attributable to Credited Service earned after the period of reemployment when the sum of his age plus service (including purchase of service) equals 80 or more and they are not employed by any Employer as an employee, if the Rule of 80 date is not earlier than the date the employee would have been eligible for a Special Early Retirement if the employee had remained in service since December 31, 2016.